mdn/curriculum/curriculum/2-core/1-standards-and-semantics/2-4-advanced-text-techniques.md

   - Don't use idioms or slang in your writing, as they make text harder to understand for an international audience, and harder to translate.

-  - Long sentences and long paragraphs made copy difficult to read.
+  - Long sentences and long paragraphs make copy difficult to read.
 Break them up.

 Resources: